 The majority of open access journals are supported by contributions from authors.
 Having authors pay a fee allows for the published material to be free to readers.
-This cost should come in the form of a publication fee that is paid only when an article is accepted for publication, and the amount of the fee should be stated clearly on the website.
+This cost should come in the form of a publication fee that is paid only when an article is accepted for publication.
+The amount of the fee should be stated clearly on the website.

 Some dishonest or predatory journals require a submission fee (or “handling fee”), payable whether or not the manuscript is accepted.
-At times, this fee can be $700 (US) or more, and may not be mentioned before submission.
+This fee can be $700 (US) or more.
+Sometimes fees may not be mentioned before submission.